Colsai/scott_data606/README.md

 - Do we (and how do we) see the influence of major health events, such as COVID, within the scope of OIG's work?
 - Do specific types of audits/investigations yield the best ROI?
 (ROI data and repayment data is included in the unstructured text)?
 - How do we connect these outcomes to OIG's priority outcomes and larger mission (*Priority Outcomes: a) Minimizing risks to beneficiaries & b) Safeguarding programs from improper payments and fraud.*)?

+  ### Additional Questions
+1. Are plans (work plans) and findings (reports) similar in terms of topics identified and scope?
+2. How closely do the topics of work identified in the models connect to the priorities outlined by HHS OIG?
+3. Are there any topics that appear to be underrepresented from the reports and data?

 ### 4. Data Sources and Explanation
 - Data sources and explanation can be found at: [https://github.com/Colsai/scott_data606/new/main](https://github.com/Colsai/scott_data606/blob/main/Initial_Data_Source_Description.md)